WES’s response to COVID-19 can be found HERE.

 Service to others is an integral part of our identity as an Episcopal school.

 Outreach activities at WES spring from the interests, enthusiasm, and commitment of our students, classroom teachers, administration, and parent community.
 “To be ever mindful of the needs of others,” the closing of a familiar blessing from the Book of Common Prayer, is the guiding spirit of the mission and life of Washington Episcopal School.

-The Community Service program at WES includes both grade-specific and community-wide service projects.
+The Community Service program at WES includes school-wide service projects.

 On the First Friday of the month (October through April) WES hosts a wide variety of service offerings.
-These activities will generally run from 2:30 p.m.-3:30 p.m. on Friday afternoons.
 Activities are organized by WES parents and staff and change on a monthly basis.

 Students are invited to sign up to the service opportunity of their choosing prior to the “First Friday.”
 Examples of First Friday opportunities include recycling markers through the Crayola ColorCycle program, assembling toiletry bags for homeless shelters, designing “Kindness Rocks,” traveling to the Sunrise Assisted Living to read to the elderly, working with students at the Rosemount Center, cleaning up Little Falls Parkway, and creating cat toys and blankets for distribution at the Animal Welfare League of Alexandria.

-WES offers a strong student support system that addresses the whole child, ensuring that each child experiences achievement and success as students of our school.
+WES offers a strong student success system that addresses the whole child, ensuring that each child experiences achievement and success as students of our school.